ManWithABike/Geometry/README.md

 ## Examples
 You can find the example code in this repository in *test/examples/*.
-To make them run as they are, include the *include* folder of this repository into your */usr/local/include* directory.

 **Ex1: Vector initialisation, operators, norm & dist**
 ```cpp